 The LMP-Based DEB must be monotonically increasing.
 The Right-To-Left Adjustment only applies to the LMP-Based DEB segments, i.e., not including the Cost-Based or Negotiated DEB segments that have been substituted into the LMP-Based DEB curve.
-The Right-To-Left Adjustment will replace any LMP-Based DEB segment with a value greater than the next LMP-Based segment to the right with the value of that segment, beginning with the right most LMP-Based DEB segment.
+The Right-To-Left Adjustment will replace any LMP-Based DEB segment with a value greater than the next LMP-Based segment to the right with the value of that segment, beginning with the right most LMP-Based DEB segment and moving in sequence to the left most LMP-Based DEB segment.
 If there are two adjacent segments with the same price, they will be collapsed to make one segment spanning both MW ranges.